 This Annual Report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and is subject to the "safe harbor" created by those sections.
-Any statements about our expectations, beliefs, plans, objectives, assumptions or future events or performance are not historical facts and may be forward-looking.
+Any statements about our expectations, beliefs, plans, objectives, assumptions or future events or performance are not historical facts and may be forwardlooking.
 Some of the forward-looking statements can be identified by the use of forward-looking terms such as "anticipates," "believes," "could," "estimates," "expects," "intends," "may," "might," "likely," "plans," "potential," "predicts," "projects," "seeks," "should," "target," "will," "would," or similar expressions and the negatives of those terms include forward looking statements that involve risks and uncertainties.
-Forward-looking statements include, but are not limited to, statements regarding the marketing and commercialization of IMCIVREE (setmelanotide) and the timing of commercialization, the success, cost and timing of our product development activities and clinical trials, our financial performance, including our expectations regarding our existing cash, operating losses, expenses, sources of future financing and sufficiency of cash, our ability to hire and retain necessary personnel, patient enrollments and the timing thereof, the timing of announcements regarding results of clinical trials and filing of regulatory applications, our ability to protect our intellectual property, our ability to negotiate our collaboration agreements, and if needed, our marketing, commercial sales, and revenue generation, expectations surrounding our manufacturing arrangements, the potential financial impact, growth prospects and benefits of our acquisition of Xinvento B.V., and the impact of the COVID-19 pandemic and the current economic slowdown on our business and operations and our future financial results.
+Forward-looking statements include, but are not limited to, statements regarding the safety, efficacy, and regulatory and clinical design or progress, including our Phase 3 trial of setmelanotide for patients with hypothalamic obesity; announcements regarding results of clinical trials; potential regulatory submissions or approvals, including with respect to RM-718, LB54640, and setmelanotide; the potential benefits of any of our products or product candidates, including setmelanotide for patients with hypothalamic obesity; the Company's business strategy and plans, including regarding commercialization of setmelanotide or the label expansion of any of our products; the Company's ability to hire and retain personnel; and the anticipated timing of any of the foregoing.
 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our business, financial condition and results of operations.
 We cannot guarantee future results, levels of activity, performance or achievements, and you should not place undue reliance on our forward-looking statements.
 Our actual results may differ significantly from the results discussed in the forward-looking statements.
 Important factors that might cause such a difference include, but are not limited to, those set forth in Item 1A.
 "Risk Factors" and elsewhere in this Annual Report.
 Moreover, we operate in an evolving environment.
 New risk factors and uncertainties may emerge from time to time, and it is not possible for management to predict all risk factors and uncertainties.
 Except as may be required by law, we have no plans to update our forward-looking statements to reflect events or circumstances after the date of this Annual Report.
 We caution readers not to place undue reliance upon any such forward-looking statements, which speak only as of the date made.

-rhythmtx.com
+Rhythmtx.com

-© 2023, Rhythm Pharmaceuticals, Inc. All rights reserved.
+© 2024, Rhythm Pharmaceuticals, Inc. All rights reserved.
 Rhythm, IMCIVREE, GOLD Academy, LEAD for Rare Obesity, Uncovering Rare Obesity, and their corresponding logos are trademarks of Rhythm Pharmaceuticals, Inc.